cubeghost/personal-static-site/src/kidPix/tutorial.md

 ---

 Did these instructions work?
 Show me what you made!
 Did they not work?
 Tell me what broke.
-I'm [@cubeghost](https://twitter.com/cubeghost) on Twitter.
+I'm [@cubeghost](https://twitter.com/cubeghost) on Twitter, and the source of this article [is on Github](https://github.com/cubeghost/personal-static-site/blob/development/src/kidPix/tutorial.md).

 ![a picture of my cats I edited in Kid Pix](tutorial/kitties.gif)